henderea/everyday-cli-utils/README.md

 Encapsulates the methods for prompting the user to select from a set of options.

 ####Ask::ask(question, options, &block)
 Prompts the user to select from a set of options.
 It calls `block` with the option selected.
-It is designed to take an array of labels for the `options` parameter and will return the label selected rather than the index selected.
+It is designed to take an array of symbols for the `options` parameter and will return the symbol selected rather than the index selected.

 ######Parameters
 * `question`: The question to show at the beginning of the prompt
 * `options`: The array of options.
 These are automatically numbered from `1` to `options.count`.
-It is intended to be an array of labels, but that is not required.
+It is intended to be an array of symbols, but that is not required.
 * `&block`: The block to call with the result of the prompting.
 It takes a single parameter which is the option selected (the value, not the index).

 ####Ask::hash\_to\_options(hash, extra = [])